apsislabs/iron-vault/README.md

 RUST_TEST_THREADS=1 cargo test -- --ignored
 ```

-Both sets of these tests should always be run before pushing.
+Both of these tests will be run automatically by the pre-push hooks that are installed with `bin/setup`.